 A Partial Hospitalization Program (PHP) is a type of treatment program that provides intensive treatment for addiction while allowing patients to live at home.
 This type of program is typically used for people who have completed an inpatient detoxification or rehabilitation program and are ready to begin the next phase of their recovery.

 PHP programs typically provide treatment during the day, and patients return home in the evening.
-Treatment typically includes individual therapy, group therapy, and activities such as yoga and meditation.
+Treatment typically includes individual therapy, group therapy, and activities such as meditation.
 PHP programs can last from a few weeks to several months, depending on the needs of the patient.

 Dual Diagnosis Treatment